Using an energy monitor to help change your habits can save big bucks, slashing up to 15%, or £35, off the average bill.

 Where to get it cheapest

-Has all the standard features, including cost per hour and usage in kWh plus memory function, so you can compare usage over days, weeks and months to track how much you're saving.
+Has all the standard features, including cost per hour and usage in kWh plus a memory function.
+You can view historical data allowing you to compare usage over days, weeks and months to track how much you're saving.

 Where to get it cheapest